PrivSec-dev/privsec.dev/content/os/Securing OpenSSH with FIDO2.md

 All these attempts are particularly a thing on desktop platforms, because they don't have a proper sandboxing model.
 On Windows, non-UWP apps could likely have full access to your `.ssh` directory.
 On desktop Linux distributions, sandboxing is also lacking, and the situation is even worse if you're using X.org since it allows apps to spy on each other (and on your keyboard) by design.
 A first good step would be to only use SSH from a trusted & decently secure system.

-Another layer of defense would obviously be multi-factor authentification, or the fact that you're relying on a shared secret instead.
+Another layer of defense would obviously be multi-factor authentication, or the fact that you're relying on a shared secret instead.
 We can use FIDO2 security keys for that.
 That way, even if your private key is compromised, the attacker needs physical access to your security key.
 TOTP is another common 2FA technique, but it's vulnerable to various attacks, and relies on the quality of the implementation on the server.

 ## How?